leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 ##### 3.4.1.3.
 Procedures for Lite Implementations

-If the ICE state is running, a lite implementation MUST include all of its candidates for each component of each data stream in "a=candidate" attribute in any subsequent offer.
-The candidates are formed identical to the procedures for initial offers.
+If the ICE state is "running", a lite implementation MUST include all of its candidates for each component of each data stream in "a=candidate" attribute in any subsequent offer.
+The candidates are formed identically to the procedures for initial offers.

 A lite implementation MUST NOT add additional host candidates in a subsequent offer.
 If an agent needs to offer additional candidates, it MUST restart ICE.
-Similarly, the username fragments or passwords MUST remain the same as used previously.
+Similarly, the username fragments and passwords MUST remain the same as used previously.
 If an agent needs to change one of these, it MUST restart ICE for that data stream.

 If ICE has completed for a data stream and if the agent is controlled, the default destination for that data stream MUST be set to the remote candidate of the candidate pair for that component in the valid list.
 For a lite implementation, there is always just a single candidate pair in the valid list for each component of a data stream.
 Additionally, the agent MUST include a candidate attribute for each default destination.